-- A decrease due to the deferral of revenue as a result of the Tax Cuts and Job Act, offset by a decrease in income tax expense; - The increase in revenues for property taxes included in trackers, offset by increased property tax expense; and - An increase in revenue due to the decrease in production tax credit benefits passed through to customers in our tracker mechanisms, which are offset by increased income tax expense.
+- A decrease due to the deferral of revenue as a result of the Tax Cuts and Job Act, offset by a decrease in income tax expense; - An increase in revenues for property taxes included in trackers, offset by increased property tax expense; and - An increase in revenue due to the decrease in production tax credit benefits passed through to customers in our tracker mechanisms, which are offset by increased income tax expense.

 The change in regulatory amortization revenue is due to timing differences between when we incur electric supply costs and when we recover these costs in rates from our customers, which has a minimal impact on gross margin.
+Our wholesale and other revenues are largely gross margin neutral as they are offset by changes in cost of sales.